Definition of Victimless Crime

 - A type of crime.

 - Davies, Pamela, Peter Francis, and Chris Greer.
 2007.
 Victims, Crime and Society.
-Los Angeles: SAGE.
+Thousand Oaks, CA: SAGE.

 - Schur, Edwin M., and Hugo Adam Bedau.
 1974.
 Victimless Crimes: Two Sides of a Controversy.
 Englewood Cliffs, NJ: Prentice-Hall.